AndreeaFluerasu/rnd/README.md

 ****

-Having the index on the primary key and the index on (beneficiary_public_identifier ASC), when running the above query and the items that match the query condition are spread across the table, the query plan will use the index on the primary key **(credit_transactions_pkey)**:
+Having an index on the primary key and an index on (beneficiary_public_identifier ASC), when running the above query, if the items that match the query condition are spread across the table, the query plan will use the index on the primary key **(credit_transactions_pkey)**:

     Limit  (cost=0.43..20.72 rows=50 width=140) (actual time=8342.530..9644.817 rows=50 loops=1)